 - 1. Use as a certification mark.
 Certification marks can be obtained in some jurisdictions for compliance with defined standards.
 The holder of a certification mark is not the authorised user, producer or provider of the certified goods or services, but rather the certifier, which exercises legitimate control over use of the certification mark.
 Certification marks may be used together with the individual trade mark of the producer of the certified goods or of the provider of the certified services.
 The essential function of a certification mark is different from the essential function of an individual trade mark: while the latter primarily serves to identify the origin of goods and services, the former serves to certify that the goods or services meet certain established standards and possess particular characteristics.
 Therefore, use as a certification mark does not serve as use as an individual trade mark, which is the use required by Article 47(2) and (3) EUTMR (16/08/2011, R 87/2010-2, DVC DIGITAL VIDEO CALLING (fig.) / DVB DIGITAL VIDEO BROADCASTING (fig.), § 32). - 2.
 Use as a Protected Geographical Indication (PGI)/Protected Denomination of Origin (PDO).
 The essential function of PGIs/PDOs is to designate the origin of goods as being from a particular region or locality.
 This is in contrast with the main function of an individual trade mark, namely to serve as an indicator of commercial origin.
-When a PGI/PDO has been registered as an individual mark (and not, for example, as a collective mark), the opponent has to submit proof of use as an individual mark.
+When a PGI/PDO is contained within an individual mark, the opponent must submit proof of use as an individual mark (07/06/2018, T-72/17, Steirisches Kürbiskernöl, ECLI:EU:T:2018:335, § 52; 17/10/2019, C-514/18 P, Steirisches Kürbiskernöl, ECLI:EU:C:2019:878; 37-43).
 Evidence of use as a PGI/PDO (e.g. general statements of Regulatory Councils) cannot serve for proving use as an individual mark.

 Depending on the circumstances, the following situations may be suitable for supporting genuine use of the registered trade mark.
 That is because use of the sign can serve more than one purpose at the same time.
 Consequently, the following uses can also be use of the sign as a trade mark.
-However, the purpose for which a - 3.
-Use of a sign as a business, company or trade name can be regarded as trade mark use provided that the relevant goods or services themselves are identified and offered on the market under this sign (13/04/2011, T-209/09, Alder Capital, EU:T:2011:169, § 55-56).
+However, the purpose for which a sign is used needs to be assessed individually.

+1. Use of a sign as a business, company or trade name can be regarded as trade mark use provided that the relevant goods or services themselves are identified and offered on the market under this sign (13/04/2011, T-209/09, Alder Capital,

+EU:T:2011:169, § 55-56).
 In general, this is not the case when the business name is merely used as a shop sign (except when proving use for retail services), or appears on the back of a catalogue or as an incidental indication on a label (18/01/2011, T-382/08, Vogue, EU:T:2011:9, § 47).